danicomo/9dof-orientation-estimation/README.md

 Miniaturized AHRS developed in the Microelectronics Lab of University of Bergamo in collaboration with STMicroelectronics (July, 2013):
 [neMEMSi demo](https://www.youtube.com/watch?v=hQidXh_ohIU)

-Since 2015 we are running our own business with inertial systems within 221e SRL, always in collaboration with University of Bergamo.
+Since 2015 we are running our own business with inertial systems within 221e SRL, always in collaboration with the University of Bergamo.

 ## Contacts
 - Github personal email